 For July 4th festivities, serve blue iced tea with regular (white) ice cubes and garnish with red and blue berries.

-Blue tea is the flower of the butterfly pea plant is the flower of the plant, commonly known as blue pea or butterfly pea.
-The bright blue flower is used as a natural colouring in many recipes, as it is one of the most vivid blue colours to exist naturally anywhere in nature.
+All-natural blue tea is produced using the flower of the butterfly pea plant also, commonly known as the blue pea plant.
+The bright blue flower is used as a natural coloring in many recipes.
+It’s one of the most vivid blue colors to exist in nature.

-The plant is native to tropical equatorial Asia, including locations such as India, Indonesia, Malaysia, Myanmar, Thailand and The Philippines.
+The plant is native to tropical equatorial Asia, including India, Indonesia, Malaysia, Myanmar, Thailand and The Philippines.

 It is also known as Asian pigeonwings, bluebell vine, blue pea, butterfly pea, cordofan pea and Darwin pea [source].